 d) continue for 10-20 minutes.

 Dr Benson re-iterates that it’s important to try and keep a passive mind and accept drifting thoughts that may enter your mind and just let them go and bring your focus back to your word.
 It’s best to avoid doing this exercise within 2 hours of having a meal as digestive processes can interfere with the relaxation response.

 Evidence shows that this technique induces a meditative state – the opposite to the stress response.

 I hope this has given you a bit more of an insight of why it’s so important to reduce your stress and some ideas for relaxation response triggers.
 Feel free to leave a comment or ask any questions below.
 If you would like some help relaxing please do contact me.
 I’m excited to announce I will be seeing clients again from w/c 12th April 2021.

 Best wishes, Louisa

 P.S.
-If stress is something you want to reduce in 2021 then you may be interested in these Just Be Natural products and gift sets to help you or your loved ones ….
+If stress is something you want to reduce then you may be interested in these Just Be Natural products and gift sets to help you or your loved ones ….

 - De Stress Aroma Roll On